i-ntERPrise/intERPrise/README.md

 The following principles are FUNDAMENTAL to this initiative:

-•	Absolute data-centricity (ALL data rules enforced by DB2 by way of triggers and constraints)
+-Absolute data-centricity (ALL data rules enforced by DB2 by way of triggers and constraints) -ILE
-•	ILE
-•	No DSPF’s (display files aka 5250)
+-No DSPF’s (display files aka 5250)
-•	Absolute separation of concerns (MVC)
+-Absolute separation of concerns (MVC)
-•	Absolute leveraging of standard, unique IBM i capabilities (*MSGF, work management, *USRSPC, *USRIDX, journaling, commitment control, etc.)
+-Absolute leveraging of standard, unique IBM i capabilities (*MSGF, work management, *USRSPC, *USRIDX, journaling, commitment control, etc.)
-•	No “black-box” functionality
+-No “black-box” functionality
-•	No ISV product dependencies
+-No ISV product dependencies
-•	Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the “delivery channel” (read “client”).
+-Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the “delivery channel” (read “client”).
-•	Absolutely no OPM (Original Program Model) code constructs will be acceptable.
+-Absolutely no OPM (Original Program Model) code constructs will be acceptable.

 NOTE for all the 0.n ALPHA releases: please FOCUS all your efforts on the CRD000F, DEB000F and CSH000F tables and all their associated components, in order to familiarise yourself with architecture and how all components interrelate.
 Should you have ANY suggestions on how the “Committee” (intERPrise Architectural and Standards Committee) can improve the architecture, to make it even more “open” and relevant, please forward your detailed suggestions to management@i-nterprise.org.